STOP FISH BOMBING!

 Click here to support us

-The use of bombs to catch fish is a very destructive and dangerous, yet fast and effective way of collecting all the fish available – but what are we going to do tomorrow with only destroyed reefs and no fish left?
+The use of bombs to catch fish is a very destructive and dangerous, yet fast and effective way of collecting fish more rapidly – but what are we going to do tomorrow with only destroyed reefs and no home for the fish left?

 Stop Fish Bombing! is an NGO registered as a charity in Hong Kong.
 (Charity number: 91/7402)